 We owe much of our understanding on the importance of diet on the digestive system to Dr. Denis P. Burkitt, an Irish researcher who studied bowel habits of Africans living in small towns and large cities.

-He found that people who ate indigenous, local foods had an average of a pound (half a kilo) of feces each day; with twelve hours transit time.
+He found that people who ate indigenous, local foods had an average, dare I mention it, of a pound (half a kilo) of feces each day; with twelve hours transit time - If you want to know what transit time is click on the link.

 Burkitt found that those who lived in cities on Western diets only excreted 5 1/2 oz.
 (150 g.) of stool each day, with average transit time of 48 to 72 hours.

-For most people, a diet high in fiber and fluids would solve the problem and would be sufficient for constipation prevention.
+For most people, a diet high in fiber and fluids can solve the problem and is sufficient to relieve and prevent constipation.

-All fruits, vegetables, legumes and whole-grain foods contain healthful amounts of fiber and can all be considered excellent foods for constipation.
+All fruits, vegetables, legumes and whole-grain foods contain healthful amounts of fiber and can all be considered excellent foods that relieve constipation.

-If you have chronic constipation try eating five fruits and five vegetables every day - but start gradually.
+If you have chronic constipation try eating five fruits and five vegetables every day and three to five servings of whole grains - but start gradually.

 But not getting enough water is a very common cause of constipation.